fbpx Skip to main content

 Then you’ll use those numbers to get your apportionment factors and the taxable margin.
 Finally, you’ll calculate the total tax due in Texas.

-If you get confused, make sure to click on the info icon at the beginning of each line.
+Again, if you get confused, make sure to click on the info icon at the beginning of each line.